Bhaskers-Blu-Org1/cloudpakfordata-telco-churn-workshop/workshop/admin-guide/README.md

+OPENSCALE:

+Setup: Don't use http for DB url
+Can use DB2 on IBM Cloud
+Don't use SSL
+Setup fast path

 # Admin guide

 > **NOTE**: This section requires `Admin` user access to the Cloud Pak for Data cluster.
 An administrator will present this part for the workshop.